Direct Estimation of Parameters in ODE Models Using WENDy: Weak-form Estimation of Nonlinear Dynamics: Introduction

 \subsection{Integral and Weak Form Methods}

 Recent efforts by our group and others suggest that there is a considerable advantage in parameter estimation performance to be gained from using an integral-based transform of the model equations.
-The two main approaches are to 1) use integral forms of the model equation or 2) convolve the equation with a compactly supported test function to obtain the so-called \emph{weak form} of the equation.
-The analysis of the weak form of a model was pioneered by Lax and Milgram in the 1950's for relaxing smoothness requirements on unique solutions to parabolic systems in Hilbert spaces \cite{LaxMilgram1955ContributionstotheTheoryofPartialDifferentialEquations}.
+The two main approaches are to 1) use integral forms of the model equation or 2) convolve the equation with a compactly supported test function to obtain the so-called "weak form" of the equation.
+The weak form idea can be traced back to Laurent Schwartz's Theory of Distributions \cite{Schwartz1950}\footnote{See \cite{DuistermaatKolk2010} for a modern introduction.}, which recasts the classical notion of a function acting on a point to one acting on a measurement structure or "test function".
+In the context of differential equation models, Lax and Milgram pioneered the use of the weak form for relaxing smoothness requirements on unique solutions to parabolic PDE systems in Hilbert spaces \cite{LaxMilgram1955ContributionstotheTheoryofPartialDifferentialEquations}.
 Since then, the weak form has been heavily used in studying solutions to PDEs as well as numerically solving for the solutions (e.g., the Finite Element Method), but not with the goal of directly estimating parameters.

 The idea of weak-form based estimation has been repeatedly discovered over the years (see \cite{PreisigRippin1993ComputChemEng} for a good historical overview).
 Briefly, in 1954, Shinbrot created a proto-weak-form parameter inference method, called the Equations Of Motion (EOM) method \cite{Shinbrot1954NACATN3288}.
 In it, he proposes to multiply the model equations by so-called method functions, i.e., what we would now call test functions.
 These test functions were based on $\sin^n(\nu t)$ for different values of $\nu$ and $n$.
 In 1965, Loeb and Cahen \cite{LoebCahen1965Automatisme, LoebCahen1965IEEETransAutomControl} independently discovered the same method, calling it the Modulating Function (MF) method.
 They proposed and advocated for the use of polynomial test functions.
 The issue with these approaches (and indeed all subsequent developments based on these methods) is that the maximum power $n$ is chosen to exactly match the number of derivatives needed to perform integration by parts (IBP).
 As we have shown, this choice means that these methods are not nearly as effective as they could be.
 As we initially reported in \cite{MessengerBortz2021MultiscaleModelSimul}, a critical step in obtaining robust and accurate parameter estimation is to use \emph{highly} smooth test functions, e.g., to have $n$ be substantially higher than the minimum needed by the IBP.
 This insight led to our use of the $C^{\infty}$ bump functions in WENDy (see Section \ref{sec:TestFunction}).